 On P209L29:

-is the cardinality of the set of modulated subcarriers within Kr for each field.
+is the cardinality of the set of subcarriers modulated with data within Kr for HESTF and Data fields.
+For HELTF field, it is set as.

 Proposed change 25: 26.3.9 Mathmetical descriptions of signals

 Discussions: “where represents the cyclic shift for the transmitter chain whose values are TBD”.
 TBD should be replaced with the correct reference.